farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 <i><b>See the [Command Line Arguments](https://gcc.gnu.org/) section for alternative approaches to executing the program</b></i>

 ## Command Line Arguments
-The C programming language, like most others allow for the use of command-line arguments.
+The C programming language, like most others, allow for the use of command-line arguments.
 Command-line arguments allow data to be provded to the program at runtime.
 Arguments can be passed to the main method if the main method is declared as follows

 ```C
 int main(int argc, char *argv[]) {